-Crazy Feta Dupe, IYKYK, and if you don’t you need to.
+Cava’s Crazy Feta dupe, IYKYK, and if you don’t you need to.

 Crazy for crazy feta?
-You aren’t alone.
-This crazy feta dupe is creamy, spicy, and wildly addicting.
-Done in under an hour, (there is some roasting involved), this crazy feta dupe can be enjoyed as a dip, a spread, a grain bowl add on, or straight off the spoon.
+You’re not alone.
+This creamy, spicy, and wildly addictive crazy feta dupe comes together in under an hour (yes, there’s a bit of roasting involved) with just a handful of simple ingredients.
+Enjoy it as a dip, a spread, a grain bowl topper—or straight off the spoon.

 WHAT IS CRAZY FETA?